andypols/kibaba-browser-performance-test/README.md

 # Kibana browser performance test monitor

-An experiment using Kibana to monitor Chrome browser performance as part of application testing.
+An experiment using [Kibana](https://www.elastic.co/kibana) to monitor Chrome browser performance as part of application testing.

-It contains a dockerised version of [Kibana 7.7.0](https://www.elastic.co/kibana) and a chrome browser extension that sends system cpu and websocket data to Kibana.
-More data coming soon.
+It contains a dockerised version of Kibana 7.7.0 and a chrome browser extension that sends system cpu, javascript heap usage and websocket frequency data to Kibana.

-The extension uses [chrome devtools-protocol](https://chromedevtools.github.io/devtools-protocol/) to interact with the browsers debugger.
+The extension uses the [chrome devtools-protocol](https://chromedevtools.github.io/devtools-protocol/) to interact with the browsers debugger.

 ## Instructions